nanozuki/tabby.nvim/README.md

 end)
 ```

-### Examples and Gallary
+### Examples and Gallery

-These are some awesome exmaples shared by tabby.nvim users!
+These are some awesome examples shared by tabby.nvim users!
 Also welcome to share your own!

 [Discussions: show and tell](https://github.com/nanozuki/tabby.nvim/discussions/categories/show-and-tell)